webforj/webforj-documentation/docs/data-binding/automatic-binding.md

 ### `UseTransformer` annotation

 Use the `UseTransformer` annotation to declare a transformer class directly on a UI field.
-The `BindingContext` can automatically applies the specified transformer.
+The `BindingContext` automatically applies the specified transformer.

 ```java
 public class UserRegistration extends App {